Charles Napier Sturt

 (28 April 1795 – 16 June 1869)

 Charles Napier Sturt was born in India on 28 April 1795.
-The eldest of 13 children, at the age of five he travelled to England for his education, joining the British Army in 1813 and later serving in Canada (the site of one of the University's major campuses).
+The eldest of 13 children, at the age of five he travelled to England for his education, joining the British Army in 1813 and later serving in Canada.

 One of the most important explorers featuring in early Australian history, Sturt sailed to the colony of NSW in 1827 and began pursuing his strong interest in exploration.